oeway/bioimage-model-zoo/docs/contribute_models/README.md

 At the end of the process, a resource card to display your model in the website will be generated.

 Ready to follow the [Tutorial](/contribute_models/tutorials.md)?

+## Contributing other resource types

+To contribute a notebook, application or dataset, please use the [Resource Description File Foormat](/contribute_models/resource-description-file).